wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 running the model in your own machine (rather than the one the model is trained on) as Keras doesn't seem to be able to reload the
 Lambda layer correctly when the model is on a different machine (I trained the same model both with and without the Lambda layer on a cloud GPU instance and when trying to run them on my own local machine, the one without the Lambda layer loaded fine but the one with the layer gives an error-- there have been various discussions/issues on the keras repo around this, e.g. https://github.com/keras-team/keras/issues/6442.
-If I am productionising the code and model , I would definitely need to resolve this, but for this project, I train and run drive.py on the same cloud GPU instance, and use that to drive the simulator by forwarding my local port 4567 to the one on the remote machine)
+If I am productionising the code and model , I would definitely need to resolve this, but for this project, I train and run drive.py on the same cloud GPU instance, and use that to drive the simulator by forwarding my local port 4567 to the one on the remote machine).
+However, the Lambda layer is really useful in ensuring that the input images at prediction time also undergoes normalisation so I am keeping it here for now.